 Marriott Melrose Arch is a flagship hotel for the Marriott brand, and the first purpose-built hotel in the chain's South African portfolio.
-It's a polished property, bold in size and stature, and taking up a large block of the popular Melrose Arch lifestyle precinct, with its high street filled with restaurants and stores, open piazzas and walkways, which means it's also perfectly located for appreciating what's beyond the door.
-And if you prefer to simply just watch it all pass you by there's Archer Bar & Eatery on the ground floor, with its wraparound terrace perfect for sipping cocktails as the day winds down.
+It's a polished property, bold in size and stature, and taking up a large block of the popular Melrose Arch lifestyle precinct, with its high street filled with restaurants and stores, open piazzas and walkways, perfectly located for appreciating what's beyond the door.

-Without doubt the location of Melrose Arch adds a bonus – of being able to walk out the door and explore the attractions along the piazzas and walkways.
-They include a multitude of shops, speciality stores and galleries like the car-lovers dream showroom Daytona and the always worth visiting Melrose Gallery for contemporary African art along with sidewalk cafes, restaurants and bars.
-In nearby Melrose you can also take a walk in the James & Ethel Gray Park, stopping for a coffee at the neighbourhood grocer nearby.
+Without doubt the location of Melrose Arch adds a bonus – of being able to walk out the door and explore the designer shops, art galleries and pavement cafes along the precinct's piazzas and pedestrianised streets where there almost always seems to be a Ferrari parked around the corner.
 And with Sandton and the city a 10-minute drive along the highway in either direction you are in the centre of all you need in Joburg.
-Good reason to spend more than one night when you book your stay.